AdamStuckert/LabOnboarding/README.md

 ## Sample storage

+All samples must be stored in appropriate tubes (mostly this will be 2mL Eppendorfs or PCR tubes).
+These must be located within a box that is labelled with the year and your name. **ALL samples must have relevant metadata stored on the cluster and accessible to me** This will help maintain the provenance of samples and make it clear to whom they belong and what these samples are.
+Label boxes with the label maker.
+Label all tubes with marker.
+If samples are preserved in ethanol, provide an additional label written on paper and in *pencil* so it does not get wiped away by the alcohol.
+Each lab member will be assigned space in the freezers.
+Please don't move anyone else's samples.

+Samples will stay in the lab freezers when folks move on, please know this upfront.
+Please also save samples in duplicate when possible.
+I will not use them unless we are in agreement.
+I am more than happy to send samples to you when you land a faculty job and are ready for additional work on these samples.

 ## Data storage

+All data must be stored in **READ ONLY** format in our storage on the Carya cluster (note to Adam: add a mechanism and location for this on the cluster later).
+Your data will be in a subdirectory under your name.
+Please arrange your data so that each project is in its own directory with appropriate metadata (I will provide a document on this eventually).
+When all readsets are back from the core and have been QC'd they should be archived on NCBI/ENA and embargoed for maximum time frame (2-3 years).

+I will purchase a sufficiently large external hard drive for you to take data with you (pending funds, but this should be feasible).

 ## Undergraduate students

 Please get involved and be an active member.
 The best way to get the most out of your time in the lab is to be present and engaged.
-COnsider pursuing specific research projects with students in the lab, and consider pursuing independent research.
+Consider pursuing specific research projects with students in the lab, and consider pursuing independent research.

 ## Graduate students